-As one of the oldest cities in western Europe, Lisbon is an archaeology lovers’ paradise.
+As one of the oldest cities in western Europe, Lisbon, Portugal is an archaeology lovers’ paradise.
 But one doesn’t only have to look underground for fascinating ruins.
 In fact, one of the most beautiful ruins in Lisbon isn’t even that old!
 To find it, you just have to walk through the entrance below.
 Beyond this imposing door, are the Carmo Convent Ruins and Archaeological Museum:

 D. Nuno Alvares Pereira founded the Carmelite convent in 1389 (young by Lisbon standards!).
 Construction of the Church of Santa Maria do Carmo and convent wrapped up in 1423.

 Even in its early days, the church was easily one of the most beautiful Gothic buildings in Lisbon.
 Unfortunately, a massive earthquake in 1755 nearly destroyed the entire city of Lisbon, including the church and convent.
 Consequently, severe damage to the building forced the 126 clerics to abandon the site.

 Reconstruction started a year later.
 However, it came to a halt in 1834, after the religious orders in Portugal were abolished.
 The naves, transept and chapels were never fully rebuilt.

 But in some ways, seeing the building like this makes it even more beautiful.
 I loved the play of shadow and light across the arches and walls.

 After the religious orders left, the building went through several incarnations.
 In 1835 the church became a sawmill shop, and the convent housed the first and second companies of infantrymen for the municipal guard.
 The first cavalry squadron moved in ten years later.

 The building was donated to the Association of Portuguese Archaeologists in 1864.
 The association quickly turned the convent ruins into a museum.
 The walls around the convent were reconstructed between 1911 and 1912.
 In 1969, another earthquake shook the ruins, and caused additional damage to the church nave.